EricPogueExampleCode-Web/introductions-2024/README.md

-# Introductions (2025)
+# Introductions (2026)
 Eric Pogue and ChatGPT created this repository as a template for an "Introductions" website.

 Additional GitHub Page information can be found at [GitHub Pages](https://pages.github.com/).
-Also, there is a 5-minute [Hello World with GitHub Pages](https://www.lewis.education/?cpsc=sp24-cpsc-20000-002#/activity/hello-world-web-part-1) video tutorial that was created for the Lewis University ”Introduction to Computer Science” class that might be helpful.
+Also, there is a 5-minute [Hello World with GitHub Pages](https://www.lewis.education/?cpsc=sp24-cpsc-20000-002#/activity/hello-world-web-part-1) video tutorialthat might be helpful.

 # Activity / Assignment
 Follow the instructions below to create your own Introductions webpage using GitHub Pages.
 As always, be careful